Recycling intermediate steps to improve Hamiltonian Monte Carlo

 The performance of recycled NUTS is particularly remarkable, not only offering the near-optimal efficiency gain well-below the maximal recycling size but also demonstrating over 40\% ($\approx 2^{0.5}$) efficiency gain with just one recycled sample.
 For recycled HMC, the efficiency gains remain substantial well-below the maximal recycling size but start to diminish much earlier than NUTS.
 Two design features of NUTS likely explain this phenomenon.
 First, NUTS simulates a trajectory in both the forward and backward direction, which means that some of the intermediate states lie in the direction opposite to the final proposal state relative to the starting point of a trajectory.
-Secondly, while HMC simulates a trajectory to construct one high-quality proposal state, NUTS generates a collection of states --- any of which likely constitutes a good proposal state --- and select one state from the collection as a final proposal.
-These two features of NUTS suggest that, compared to those of HMC, the recyclable states of NUTS individually have smaller correlations with the final proposal state.
-Even if the efficiency gain is comparable between HMC and NUTS when recycling all the intermediate states, it seems that the smaller pair-wise correlations of recyclable states with the final state provides NUTS with a greater benefit when recycling a small subset.
+Secondly, while HMC simulates a trajectory to construct one high-quality proposal state, NUTS generates a collection of states --- any of which likely constitutes a good proposal state --- and selects one state from the collection as a final proposal.
+Compared to those of HMC, therefore, the recyclable states of NUTS probably have smaller correlations with the final proposal state.

-It is worth noting that NUTS is actually a meta-algorithm that provides a useful trajectory termination criterion for any MCMC algorithm based on reversible dynamics.
-NUTS and our recycled version therefore apply straightforwardly to most of the HMC variants mentioned in this paper.
-The U-turn condition of NUTS can be adjusted to suit particular objectives as illustrated in \cite{betancourt13}.
 Our experiments here suggest that recycled NUTS may be a particularly practical alternative to the standard implementation of HMC-type algorithms; it not only eliminates the need to tune the path length but also provides a significant boost in efficiency with a rather small increase in memory requirement.